Native or Hybrid Mobile Apps? Decide with Right Approach!

 A user may get annoyed if the app is to be updated regularly.
 It needs to be defined specifically in case you need more updates.
-In Hybrid App, updates are directly done from Web.
-Unless there is no functionality change, the Hybrid app doesn’t need to be updated from play store.
+In the Hybrid App, updates are directly done from the Web.
+Unless there is no functionality change, the Hybrid app doesn’t need to be updated from the Play Store.
 HDFC bank updates regularly, but a user doesn’t need to update the app.

-5. Having best user-experience is imperative.
+5. Having the best user-experience is imperative.
 Is it so?

 Native Apps provide best user-experience and we have seen radical changes in facebook.
-With Hybrid App, it is possible to an extent.
+With the Hybrid App, it is possible to an extent.
 That high-notch experience comes out well with Native App.
-The creativity, the class, and the experience is possible in Native App.
+The creativity, the class, and the experience are possible in Native App.